CityofToronto/bdit_data-sources/wys/api/README.md

 ### Data Tables

-The data in `wys.raw_data` table is pre-aggregated into roughly 5 minute bins, and the table has the following columns:
+The data in `wys.raw_data` table is pre-aggregated into 5 minute bins, and the table has the following columns:

 |Field name|Type|Description|Example|
 |------|------|-------|------|